 7 of 12

 Larter was a model before she got her first major role, in 1999’s Varsity Blues.
 Soon after, she starred as Clear Rivers in 2000's Final Destination.
 Since playing am accused murderess and Elle’s Delta Nu sister in Legally Blonde, she has appeared in 2003’s Final Destination 2, 2009’s Obsessed, and two Resident Evil films, Extinction and Afterlife.
 On television, in addition to a handful of guest roles, she starred on Heroes from 2006–2010 and on Legends in 2014.
-Next, she will reprise her role as Claire Redfield in 2017’s Resident Evil: The Final Chapter.
+Earlier this year, she reprised her role as Claire Redfield in Resident Evil: The Final Chapter.

 8 of 12

 Taylor had an impressive film, TV, and stage résumé before she played Professor Stromwell.
 Since kicking Elle out of her class and giving her some much-needed words of encouragement at the beauty salon in Legally Blonde, Taylor has had roles in the second and third Spy Kids films, 2008’s Baby Mama, and Disney’s two animated Cinderella sequels.
 From 1998–2003, Taylor had a role as Judge Roberta Kittleson on The Practice, for which she won an Emmy in 1999, and from 2003–2015, she played Evelyn Harper on Two and a Half Men, for which she was nominated for an Emmy four times.

 Cauffiel played Elle’s sorority sister Margot (whose lucky scrunchie was surely responsible for Elle’s success at Harvard).
 After Legally Blonde, Cauffiel had stints on The Drew Carey Show and My Name Is Earl, as well as roles in the films White Chicks (2004), Guess Who (2005), and Hoot (2006).